Christmas in the Philippines: Panunulúyan

 The staging of nativity plays, known locally as Panunulúyan or Panunulúyan sa Pasko, is another traditional element of Filipino Christmas.
 These dramatizations reenact the story of Mary and Joseph's search for lodging in Bethlehem, culminating in the birth of Jesus.
 They are commonly held on Christmas Eve before the Misa de Gallo or integrated into community pageants, blending Christian devotion with folk performance traditions.

 In different provinces and communities, the journey of Joseph and the pregnant Virgin Mary in search of lodging is re-enacted in a traditional pageant called the Panunulúyan (also variously called pananawagan, pananapatan, or kagharong in some areas).
 The pageant is related to Las Posadas and is usually performed on Christmas Eve, with actors portraying Joseph and Mary going from house to house and requesting lodging; householders acting as innkeepers then refuse them until the procession reaches the parish church, where a replica stable (belén) is set up and the celebration proceeds into the midnight Mass (Misa de Gallo).

 Christmas Eve

-For Catholic Filipinos, Christmas Eve (Bisperas ng Pasko) on December 24 is celebrated with Midnight Mass and the traditional nochebuena feast.
+For Catholic Filipinos, Christmas Eve (Bisperas ng Pasko) on December 24 is celebrated with panuluyan (a play that reenacts the scene of Virgin Mary and Saint Joseph finding a suitable place to give birth to their son Jesus), Midnight Mass, and the traditional nochebuena feast.
 Family members traditionally gather for nochebuena, a midnight feast featuring dishes such as queso de bola (red-waxed Edam cheese), tsokolate, pancit or pasta, fruit salad, pandesal, relyeno, and hamon (Christmas ham).
 Some families also open presents during or after the Noche Buena feast.